himashi92/Co-BioNet/README.md

 python eval_3d_ensemble.py --dataset_name Pancreas_CT --labelnum 6
 ```

-### To test and get best segmentation masks that are more closer to ground truth annotaions out of model 1, model 2 and the ensemble model for Pancreas CT dataset on 10% Lableled data
+### To test and get best segmentation masks that are more closer to ground truth annotations out of model 1, model 2 and the ensemble model for Pancreas CT dataset on 10% Lableled data
 ```bash
 cd code
 python eval_get_best.py --dataset_name Pancreas_CT --labelnum 6